Finding the Best Places to Retire Since 2006!

 Cost of Living: 53% above the national average

 Climate: Summers are short, with temperatures in the 60s and 70s.
 Winters are often overcast with temperatures in the 30s and 40s.
 On average, the area receives 29 inches of rain and 6 inches of snow each year.

 At Least One Hospital Accepts Medicare Patients?
 No. Island Hospital is 18 miles away via ferry and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No. The nearest accredited hospital is PeaceHealth St. Joseph Medical Center, 30 miles away via ferry in Bellingham.

 Public Transit: Yes

-Public Library: Yes, and it is an inviting place with lots of couches
+Public Library: Yes, and it is an inviting place with a good assortment of sofas.

 Political Leanings: Very liberal

 Is Washington Considered Tax Friendly for Retirement?
 Yes